Skip to main content

 As part of this service, we update your RAAC assessment and remediation record to include any changes in condition or corrective actions.
 All data is presented through clear digital documentation that meets Golden Thread requirements.

 This structured approach ensures ongoing compliance and enables duty holders to take a proactive stance on building safety.
-Starfish Construction has been working UK-wide to provide expert and safe solutions for RAAC Remediation, across a range of educational and commercial properties.
+Starfish Construction has been working UK-wide to provide expert and safe solutions across a range of educational and commercial properties.

 Building Safety Act Compliance and Duty Holder Support